Conradin: Political and military career

-Having strengthened his forces, he marched towards Lucera to join the Saracen troops settled there since the time of his grandfather.
-On 23 August 1268 his multinational army of Italian, Spanish, Roman, Arab and German troops encountered that of Charles at Tagliacozzo, in a hilly area of central Italy.
+Having strengthened his forces, he marched towards Lucera to join the Siculo Muslims troops settled there since the time of his grandfather.
+On 23 August 1268 his multinational army of Italian, Spanish, Roman, Siculos and German troops encountered that of Charles at Tagliacozzo, in a hilly area of central Italy.
 The eagerness of Conradin's forces, notably that of the Spanish knights led by Infante Henry of Castile who mounted a triumphant charge and captured the Angevin banner, initially appeared to have secured victory.
 But their inability to see through Charles' ruse allowed the latter to ultimately emerge victorious once the elite of his army, the veteran French knights he had hidden behind a hill, entered the battle to the surprise of the enemy.
 Escaping from the field of battle, Conradin reached Rome, but acting on advice to leave the city he proceeded to Astura in an attempt to sail for Sicily.
 However, upon reaching his destination he was arrested and handed over to Charles, who imprisoned him in the Castel dell'Ovo in Naples, together with the inseparable Frederick of Baden.
 On 29 October 1268 Conradin and Frederick were beheaded.